sogeuni/contents/abs/commands/communications-commands.md

 title: 16.6.
 Communications Commands
 ---

-Certain of the following commands find use in network data transfer and analysis, as well as in [[writingscripts#^CSPAMMERS|chasing spammers]].
+Certain of the following commands find use in network data transfer and analysis, as well as in [[writing-scripts#^CSPAMMERS|chasing spammers]].

 **Information and Statistics**